YahooArchive/YaraParser/README.md

 This core functionality of the project is implemented by [Mohammad Sadegh Rasooli](www.cs.columbia.edu:/~rasooli) during his internship in Yahoo! labs and it was later modified in Columbia University.
 For more details, see the technical details.
 The parser can be trained on any syntactic dependency treebank with Conll'06 format and can parse sentences afterwards.
 It can also parse partial sentences (a sentence with partial gold dependencies) and it is also possible to train on partial trees.

 ### Version Log
-- V0.2 (February 2015) Some problems fixed in search pruning, and brown cluster features added.
+- V0.2 (February 2015) Some problems fixed in search pruning, and brown cluster features added; compressed model file saving.
 - V0.1 (January 2015) First version of the parser with features roughly the same as Zhang and Nivre (2011).

+# WARNING
+If you use the extended feature set or brown cluster features, currently the parser supports just 47 unique dependency relations and 260k unique words in the training data.
+If the number of unique relations in your training data is more than 46, your results with extended or brown cluster features may not be precise!
+(Stanford dependencies has 44 relations and Penn2Malt contains 12 relations).

 ## Performance and Speed on WSJ/Penn Treebank
 __Performance__ really depends on the quality of POS taggers.
 I used [my own pos tagger v0.2](https://github.com/rasoolims/SemiSupervisedPosTagger/releases/tag/v0.2) and tagged the train file with 10-way jackknifing.
 I converted the data to dependencies with [Penn2Malt tool](http://stp.lingfil.uu.se/~nivre/research/Penn2Malt.html).
 The best unlabeled accuracy on the dev file was 93.41 after 14 iterations and with that model I got  93.12 (92.08 labeled, 48.55 unlabeled exact match) on the test data.
 All the settings that I used were defaults and brown cluster features.